IllinoisRocstar/Nemosys/README_vol2planeTransfer.md

 	NN_TOL                =   {.01}											// Multiplier of min-extent to define radius in k-NN search
 ```

+NOTES:
-NOTE: The order of the options matters and must be as given above.
+* The order of the options matters and must be as given above.

-NOTE: DO NOT put spaces between elements in a list.
+* DO NOT put spaces between elements in a list.

-NOTE: The order of default values MUST correspond to the order of
+* The order of default values MUST correspond to the order of the
-			the physical names listed in material_names.
+	physical names listed in material_names.

-NOTE: A default value of "-1" indicates an unknown parameter that
+* A default value of "-1" indicates an unknown parameter that
 	will be calculated by the utility and requires non-negative
 	values for the other two defaults.

 ############################ Output Specification ################################